1r21-Eny/Quote-of-The-Hour/README.md

 ## FAQ

-#### Is there any other functions
+#### Is there any other functions?

 I added a clock but it won't work idk why so for now no

-#### How many quotes are there
+#### How many quotes are there?

-so far around 100 if I find an API there could be more using it thought i doubt it.
+So far around 100 if I find an API there could be more using it thought i doubt it.